Engagement

 Your Child's Safety Comes First

-Safeguarding is not just a policy at SSBE — it is embedded in everything we do.
+Safeguarding is not just a policy at Sevn — it is embedded in everything we do.
 We follow Walsall Local Authority safeguarding procedures and are committed to creating the safest possible environment for every young person.

 Enhanced DBS Checks